Hirosaki Castle: History

 With the Meiji Restoration and subsequent abolition of the han system, the Tsugaru clan surrendered the castle to the new Meiji government.
 In 1871, the castle was garrisoned by a detachment of the Imperial Japanese Army, and in 1873 the palace structures, martial arts school and most of the castle walls were pulled down.
 In 1894, the castle properties were donated by the Tsugaru clan to the government for use as a park, which opened to the general public the following year.
 In 1898, an armory was established in the former Third Bailey by the IJA 8th Division.
 In 1906, two of the remaining yagura burned down.
 In 1909, a four-meter-tall bronze statue of Tsugaru Tamenobu was erected on the site of the tenshu.
 In 1937, eight structures of the castle received protection from the government as “national treasures”.
-However, in 1944, during the height of World War II, all of the bronze in the castle, including roof tiles and decorations, were stripped away for use in the war effort.
+However, in 1944, during the height of World War II, all of the bronze in the castle, including roof tiles and decorations, was stripped away for use in the war effort.

 In 1950, under the new cultural properties protection system, all surviving structures in the castle (with the exception of the East Gate of the Third Bailey) were named National Important Cultural Properties of Japan (ICP).
 In 1952, the grounds received further protection with their nomination as a National Historic Site.
 In 1953, after reconstruction, the East Gate of the Third Bailey also gained ICP status, giving a total of nine structures within the castle with such protection.

 Extensive archaeological excavations from 1999-2000 revealed the foundations of the former palace structures and a Shinto shrine.
 In 2006, Hirosaki Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation.

-In order to repair the castle's stone walls directly below the tenshu, the entire tenshu was relocated in autumn 2015, and will be returned to its original position by 2025 at the earliest.
+In order to repair the castle's stone walls directly below the tenshu, the entire tenshu was relocated in autumn 2015, and was returned to its original position.
+The traditional hikiya method of moving the 360-ton castle was used: it was set on rails, and manually pulled part of the distance by 1,800 people.